-As forecasted, gold production during the first half of 2014 decreased by 6% to 11,697 ounces versus the 12,481 ounces produced in the same period of the prior year.
-The average grade of ore mined and stacked on the heaps was 30% lower for the six-month period in 2014 when compared with the same period in the prior year, which was partially offset by a 15% increase in throughput and a higher metallurgical recovery of gold.
+Gold production during the nine months ended 30 September 2014 decreased by 8% to 17,207 ounces versus the 18,777 ounces produced in the same period of the prior year.
+The average grade of ore mined and stacked on the heaps was 34% lower for the nine-month period in 2014 when compared with the same period in the prior year.
+This was partially offset by a 15% increase in throughput and a higher than budgeted metallurgical recovery of gold.

-Site operating cash costs of \$741 per ounce of gold produced were 8% higher for the first six months of 2014 compared to the same period in the prior year.
-The increase in unit costs is primarily due to lower grade material being mined and stacked on the heaps, relative to the comparable period of 2013, resulting in fewer ounces being produced.
+Site operating cash costs of \$729 per ounce of gold produced were 8% higher for the first nine months of 2014 compared to the same period in the prior year.
+The increase in per ounce costs is primarily due to lower grade material being mined and stacked on the heaps, relative to the comparable period of 2013, resulting in fewer ounces being produced.

-Total cash costs were \$873 per ounce of gold sold in the first half of 2014, a decrease of 4% relative to the comparable period of 2013.
-The higher site operating cash costs were more than offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices on lower production relative to the first half of 2013.
+Total cash costs were \$890 per ounce of gold sold in the first nine months of 2014, a slight increase from the total cash costs of \$889 per ounce in the comparable period of 2013.
+The higher site operating cash costs were offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices on lower production relative to the first nine months of 2013.
 Total cash costs also benefited from lower environmental and community costs relative to the prior year.